 The following regulations for Lenten sacrifice are based on the 1983 Code of Canon Law:

--- Ash Wednesday (March 1) and Good Friday (April 14) are days of fasting and abstinence for Catholics between the ages of 18 and 59.
+• Ash Wednesday (which was Feb.
+26) and Good Friday (April 10) are days of fasting and abstinence for Catholics between the ages of 18 and 59.
 Fasting means taking only one full meal and two smaller meals that, taken together, do not equal one full meal.

 • Throughout Lent, Catholics are especially encouraged to perform voluntary acts of penance.